 In the immense world of online advertising, the phrase enters the fray daily.
 In an effort to be informative as well as objective, I thought I’d look to those that write about advertising and industry insiders to bring you a helpful Q&A.

 Native advertising is paid advertising where the ad matches the form, feel and function of the content of the media on which it appears.
 (Source: Native Advertising Institute)

-Programmatic is buying digital advertising space automatically, with computers using data to decide which ads to buy and how much to pay for them. ~ Kenneth Kulbok, LinkedIn Programmatic (Source: Marketing Week)
+Programmatic display advertising is buying digital advertising space automatically, with computers using data to decide which ads to buy and how much to pay for them. ~ Kenneth Kulbok, LinkedIn Programmatic (Source: Marketing Week)

 “Programmatic adds more power to native ads by leveraging machine learning and contextual signals to customize them according to user preferences and placing them at appropriate places.” ~ Vandita Grover (Source: MarTech Advisor)

 What is programmatic native advertising?